 Enter the SSID (Service Set Identifier) used by your wireless router or access point.
 The default SSID is at&t.
-You should change this name to any alphanumeric (numbers and/or letters) identifier up to 32 characters long.
 The SSID is case sensitive (i.e., "cat" and "Cat" are not the same).
 All wireless adapters on your network must use the same SSID as your wireless router and/or access point.